payjoin/multiparty-protocol-docs/02_coalition_formation.md

 precedence order and in the absence of consensus on the set of ownership proofs may result in ambiguities about which online key to use.

-### Negotiation: listen announcements and/or gossip of partially accepted proposals
+### Negotiation: listen advertisements and/or gossip of partially accepted proposals

-Short lived listen announcements may be signed by "makers" using their online keys to indicate that the owner of a UTXO is soliciting proposals pertaining to its spending over the named communication channel.
-Peers should only gossip listen announcements for currently active or soon to be active online keys.
+Short lived listen advertisements may be signed by "makers" using their online keys to indicate that the owner of a UTXO is soliciting proposals pertaining to its spending over the named communication channel.
+Peers should only gossip listen advertisements for currently active or soon to be active online keys.
 The hash of the signature is used as a flood protection mechanism similarly to ownership proofs.

 "Takers" evaluate listening coins, and can construct proposals (defined in the